Limited Time: 50% Off Labor* – Projects you’ve been putting off just got affordable.

 Step 6: Install a Drain System

-Drainage material such as crushed stone is used to backfill around and under your window well.
-The drainage material should extend all the way down to your footing so water will not have a chance to accumulate in the well.
-6 to 8 inches of space should be left from the top of the drainage material to the bottom of the windowsill.
-A proper window well cover should be installed.
+Drainage material such as crushed stone is typically used to fill the space around and beneath each window well.
+This material should extend all the way to the footing, helping to prevent water from collecting in the well.
+It’s recommended to leave 6 to 8 inches of space between the top of the drainage layer and the bottom of the windowsill.
+A properly fitted window well cover should also be installed to keep debris out and reduce water intrusion.

-To effectively waterproof house foundations from the outside is a comprehensive process that involves several critical steps.
-From excavating the soil around the foundation and meticulously preparing the walls, to repairing any damage and applying a suitable waterproofing membrane, each stage plays a vital role in ensuring long-term protection against water intrusion.
+Waterproofing house foundations from the outside is a detailed process that involves multiple critical steps.
+From excavating the soil and preparing the foundation walls, to making necessary repairs and applying a waterproofing membrane, each phase is essential to creating a durable barrier against water intrusion.